pu2clr/PIC16F/projects/05-PWM-SPEED-COOLER/README.md

-# Controlling a DC Motor/Cooler speed with PWM
+# Controlling a DC Motor/Cooler speed with PWM with PIC16FXXXX

 To control a motor using PWM you will need to set up a circuit with a transistor as the motor driver.

+This page demonstrates how to control a DC Motor using both PIC16F628A and PIC16F887 microcontrollers.
+The examples provided will guide you through setting up the circuit and writing the code in C. In the case of the PIC16F887, the example leverages the microcontroller's ADC capabilities with a potentiometer to control the motor speed.

+## Circuit setting up

 1. **Transistor Configuration as Motor Driver**
    To control a DC motor, you can use an NPN transistor as a switch to control the motor current.